Carrying Sterile Injecting Equipment

 The best advice is if you are questioned by police regarding used injecting equipment is not to say anything that may incriminate you.
 If police ask you to accompany them to the station for questioning you do not need to go unless you have been arrested for a particular offence.
 If you are arrested you should speak to a lawyer before you speak to the police.

 The best approach is to always collect a disposal bin when you go the NSP and always place used injecting equipment in a disposal container and return used equipment to your local needle and syringe program for safe disposal.

-If you have been stopped and searched by police whilst carrying sterile or used injecting equipment or want to know more about your rights check out NUAA website for useful links regarding.
+If you have been stopped and searched by police whilst carrying sterile or used injecting equipment or want to know more about your rights check out our legal issues page for useful links regarding issues such as: